OpenRewardAI/openreward-cookbook/training/tinker/README.md

 ```

 ### OpenReward Trajectories
-View detailed rollout trajectories at your OpenReward dashboard.
-Each rollout is uploaded with full conversation history and tool interactions.
+View detailed rollout trajectories at your OpenReward runs page.

 ### Local Logs
 Logs are written to the path specified in `log_path` (default: `/tmp/tinker-rl`).